What is SAMRUM?

 Self-help, not therapy

-A tool for navigating everyday life more intentionally.
+A tool to help you get a better handle on everyday life.
 No diagnosis, no treatment.
-Focus is on what you can do — not what's wrong.
+The focus is on what you can do — not what's wrong.

 Examples of tracks